Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Introduction

 In Sec. \ref{match} the mismatch of the lensed signal versus unlensed signals is calculated.
-It quantifies how much SNR is needed to distinguish the signals from each other.
 We quantify the detectability by the mismatch of the lensed signal versus any unlensed templates.
-This is the fundamental ingredient in model comparisons, and without sufficient mismatch the signal intrinsically does not contain information to indicate that it is lensed.
-Sec. \ref{sec_waveform} proceeds by showing the impact of lensing on the waveform in both the time and frequency domain.
+This is the fundamental ingredient in model comparisons since without sufficient mismatch the signal intrinsically does not contain information to indicate that it is lensed.
+As we were submitting this manuscript, Ali {\it et al} \cite{ali-23} published the mismatch for strong lensing in the Point Mass Lens (PML) and the single isothermal sphere cases.
+They propose model-independent lensing parameters.
+Their analysis suggests detectable values at $y\approx 0.7$ for $M_L = 10^3 M_\odot$ for the PML, which is consistent with ours.
+However, the paper does not go beyond the mismatch calculation to estimate the probability of lensing.

 Crucially, Sec \ref{rates} evaluates not just the rate of lensing, but the rate of \emph{detectable} lensing.
 Otherwise, lensing is \emph{silent}.
 In silent lensing, the distance to the binary and the mass of the binary could be affected without creating a detectable mismatch with unlensed templates.
 Selecting only for lensed waveforms that carry enough of a lensing imprint to be measured limits parameter space improving prior distribution of lens parameters for detecting microlensing.